 Biologic: A biological or related product, regulated by the FDA, including blood, vaccines, allergenics, tissues, and cellular and gene therapies.
 Biologics, in contrast to drugs that are chemically synthesized, are derived from living sources (such as humans, animals, and microorganisms).
-Studies of unlicensed biologics are regulated according to the IND regulations, except in some cases when the biologic is in a combination product with a medical device.
-FDA regulates biologics general use and licensing under 21 CFR 600 and

-601 (42 U.S.C 262) of the Public Health Service Act.
+Studies of unlicensed biologics are regulated according to the IND regulations, except in some cases when the biologic is ina combination product with a medical device.
+FDA regulates biologics general use and licensing under 21 CFR 600 and 601 (42 U.S.C 262) of the Public Health Service Act.

-Clinical investigation: Any experiment that involves a test article and one or more human subjects, and that either must meet the requirements for prior submission to the Food and Drug Administration under section 505(i) or 520(g) of the Federal Food, Drug and Cosmetic Act (FD&C Act), or need not meet the requirements for prior submission to the Food and Drug Administration under these sections of theact, but the results of which are intended to be later submitted to, or held for inspection by, the Food and Drug Administration as part of an application for a research or marketing permit.
+Clinical investigation: Any experiment that involves a test article and one or more human subjects, and that either must meet the requirements for prior submission to the Food and Drug Administrationunder section 505(i) or 520(g) of the Federal Food, Drug and Cosmetic Act (FD&C Act), or need not meet the requirements for prior submission to the Food and Drug Administration under these sections of theact, but the results of which are intended to be later submitted to, or held for inspection by, the Food and Drug Administration as part of an application for a research or marketing permit.
 The term does not include experiments that must meet the provisions of part 58, regarding nonclinical laboratory studies.
 The terms research, clinical research, clinical study, study, and clinical investigation are deemed to be synonymous for purposes of this part.
 (See 21 CFR 56.102).

-Clinical trial: A research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes.
+Clinical trial: means a research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of the interventions on biomedical or behavioral health-related outcomes.
+See 45 CFR 46.102.